Lucky Drawing with Susan Shie. Class information.

 Here are some art supplies I use.
 You should use what you want.
 Don't buy a bunch of stuff.
 Just get into this gently.
 Don't spend more money, if you don't have to!

-Of the supplies below, the ones I use most are: Signo black gel pen, Prang or Koh-i-Noor watercolors, Derwent color ink blocks (sticks that I leave in their tray and treat like watercolors, using a brush on them), Prismacolor stix, Crayola Super Tips markers, Rub-a-Dub black pen and Sharpie color pens.
+Of the supplies below, the ones I use most are: Signo black gel pen, Prang or Koh-i-Noor watercolors, Derwent color ink blocks (sticks that I leave in their tray and treat like watercolors, using a brush on them), Prismacolor stix (not being made now!!!), Crayola Super Tips markers, Rub-a-Dub black pen.
 You should do your own thing!
 Just try to ditch those pencils and eraser asap, so you can be more of an innocent artist, who doesn't worry about mistakes so much!

 My favorite pen, which has refills!!: Uni-ball Signo Impact 207 bold 1.0mm point black gel pens.
 Best roller gel pen I've found for paper.
 These Uni-ball Signo pens don't say they're waterproof, but that they're water-resistant.
 They have refills, which is amazing to find with a pen anymore!
 Very buttery gliding tip, very rich ink.
 Amazon sells both the Signo pens and refills, because gel pens go down fast.
 I often buy packs of mostly refills.
 You can also buy boxes of 12 pens.
 Be sure to get the bold, 1.0 mm tip, with the black ink.
 I prefer the two-part Signo gel pen, because the retractable one can leak in your pocket.
 I know!
 Make sure, when you buy refills, that you're ordering the same1.0 mm bold tip, with black ink, for the non-retractable pens, if that's what you use.